Skip to main content

 Is a 3.4 GPA Good?

 In the context of college applications, whether or not a 3.4 is a good GPA depends on which school is reviewing your application.
-There are some schools out there that typically want to see a higher GPA, but remember that admissions officers also know there’s more to an applicant’s story.
+Some schools may prefer a higher GPA, but admissions officers know an applicant’s story is more than just grades.

 If you want to see how your GPA stacks up at your dream schools, check out our free Chancing Engine.
-It will also take your test scores, extracurriculars, and course rigor into account, and let you know how to improve your profile.
+It takes into account your GPA, along with test scores, extracurriculars, and course rigor, letting you know your chances of admission and how you can improve your profile.

 How Do Colleges Evaluate GPAs?